EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 Finally, with this odd matrix above that represents this polar world warped onto a cartesian plot, we can identify both the banana stem and the opposite end of the banana which houses its seed.
 I find the two ends of the banana using a similar method to earlier for finding the radial start and end of the banana.
 I then find the average mask intensity in a region around either end of the banana and assume that the stem has a smaller average intensity.
 Finally, I virtually "chop off" the stem using the knowledge that the seed side of the banana should have similar average intensity to the stem side sans stem.

 With this work done, I've now identified the angular position of the stem and seed of the banana, along with the radial start and end of the banana at any angle.
 I slice the banana by chopping it up into evenly spaced angles and drawing a rectangular slice at each angle spacing.
 I leave as a free parameter the total number of slices which implicitly determines the banana slice thickness.
-By default, I slice 23 slices and throw out the first and last slice.
+By default, I slice 23 slices and throw out the first and last slice (nobody wants those).

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}